rabbitmq/rabbitmq-website/versioned_docs/version-4.0/feature-flags/index.md

 :::info

 Most feature flags listed below have very brief descriptions.
-They exist to avoid potentially unsafe operations in mixed-version clusters, correct a behavior that must be consistent across all cluster nodes, and so on.
+This is because most feature flags only exist to avoid potentially unsafe operations in mixed-version clusters, correct a behavior that must be consistent across all cluster nodes, and so on.